-I would like to reassure you that the Government is committed to the success and sustainability of the UK’s public broadcasting system, of which Channel 4 is an integral part.
+I would like to reassure you of the Government's commitment to the success and sustainability of the UK’s public broadcasting system, of which Channel 4 is an integral part.

-Channel 4 has been hugely successful over the years in delivering the aims set out at its creation in 1982, including supporting the independent production sector in the UK, delivering diverse and risk-taking content, and contributing to the wider public goals of public service broadcasting.
-However, since 1982, the TV landscape has changed beyond recognition.
+Channel 4 has been hugely successful in delivering the aims set out at its creation in 1982, including: supporting the UK independent production sector; delivering diverse and risk-taking content; and contributing to the wider public goals of public service broadcasting.
+However, since then, the TV landscape has changed beyond recognition.

-As you might be aware, Channel 4 is entirely commercially funded, but it has been publicly owned since it began broadcasting.
-The main reason it was set up as a publicly owned, commercially run station was to provide greater choice.
-Today though, audiences can now watch what they want, whenever they want, how they want, across a range of internet-enabled personal devices.
+As you might be aware, Channel 4 is entirely commercially funded, but has been publicly owned since it began broadcasting.
+It was set up in this way principally to provide greater choice.
+Today though, audiences can now watch what they want, when they want, how they want, across a range of internet-enabled personal devices.
 The independent production sector has also grown enormously so that it now supplies content to a wide range of broadcasters and streaming services.

 Thank you again for taking the time to contact me.